 - An external wall which must retain stability to prevent fire spread to adjacent buildings (i.e. a boundary condition)

 - A support to a gallery or a roof which also forms the function of a floor (e.g. a car park or a means of escape).

-Boundary conditions occur as a result of the requirement for adequate space separation between buildings as outlined in Part B of Schedule 1 of the Building Regulations 2000: The external walls of the building shall offer adequate resistance to the spread of fire over the walls and from one building to another, having regard to heights, use and position of the building.
+Boundary conditions occur as a result of the requirement for adequate space separation between buildings as outlined in Part B of Schedule 1 of the Building Regulations 2010: The external walls of the building shall adequately resist the spread of fire over the walls and from one building to another, having regard to the height, use and position of the building.

 Where structural fire resistance is required in a boundary condition, it has been widely accepted that it is necessary only for the affected wall and its supporting stanchions to have a fire resistant function.
 This means that the steel should be fire protected and the cladding should have an insulation and integrity function.
 The rafters, the other walls, and their supporting stanchions may be left unprotected but the bases of the protected stanchions must be designed to resist the overturning moments and forces caused by the collapse of the unprotected parts of the building in the event of a fire.
 It is generally accepted that this is a more economic solution than fire protecting all the structural elements in the building.
 The method of calculation used to derive the horizontal forces and moments created by rafter collapse, and which are necessary for the design of the stanchion bases, is given in SCI P313.